 - A unique experience, struggle, or moment from your life

-You don’t need to fall under a strictly defined category of people.
-For example, you could write about a unique circumstance in your life or a specific event that was particularly meaningful to you and significantly affected your perspective on something.
+To tackle this prompt, you don't need to fall under a strictly defined category of people.
+For example, you could write about a unique circumstance in your life or a specific event that was particularly meaningful to you and significantly affected your perspective on diversity in general.

 Tips for Answering This Prompt

 Try to avoid trite topics that can apply to many applicants.
-If you come from a family of immigrants, for instance, you could certainly write about this; however, this topic isn’t super unique, so be sure you’re focusing on something specific about that experience.
+If you come from a family of immigrants, for instance, you could certainly write about this; however, this topic isn't super unique, so be sure you're focusing on something specific about that experience.
 Some ideas include how being an immigrant has shaped your family's values or an experience you had with anti-immigration protesters.

 Focus on one defining quality.
-Even if you fit into multiple categories above, it’s best to stick with just one unique quality, as this will help keep your essay tight and focused.
+Even if you fit into multiple categories above, it's best to keep your focus narrow, as this will help keep your essay tight and impactful.

-Don’t write about something that isn’t meaningful to you.
-If your experience didn’t have much of an effect on you when it happened and doesn’t matter much to you now, definitely choose something else to write about.
-Don’t exaggerate the significance of anything, or else you’ll risk coming across insincere and inauthentic.
+Don't write about something that isn't meaningful to you.
+If your experience didn't have much of an effect on you and/or doesn't matter much to you now, definitely choose something else to write about.
+Don't exaggerate the significance of anything, or you'll risk coming across insincere and inauthentic.

 Boston College Essay Prompt 3